Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Deploy a web app from a GitHub repo

 Replace the code in AzureSDKApp.java with the following class.
 Update the `appName` variable to a unique value before running the code.
+This code deploys an code from the `master` branch in a GitHub repo into a new Azure App Service webapp running in a free pricing tier plan.

 ```java
 package com.fabrikam.testSDKApp;